Life Is a Circus, Charlie Brown: Synopsis

 In the morning, after the circus train arrives at its next call, Polly slowly trains Snoopy to become part of the act.
 First, he is taught to ride a unicycle first on the ground, then on the high wire.
 Snoopy also learns to do a backflip, and his performance in the next show is an improvement.

 Meanwhile, back home, Lucy has decided to board up the doorway of Snoopy's doghouse and place a sign on it which reads "Premises Condemned".
 Charlie Brown also recounts to Linus the story of why his parents gave him a pet dog.
-(This story was also told in the movie Snoopy Come Home.)
+(This story was also told in the film Snoopy Come Home.)

 Polly decides to expand the act by getting Snoopy and Fifi to do a trapeze act.
 Snoopy takes to the air a little more fearlessly, Fifi is initially scared.
 Eventually it works out, and at the next show, combined with the backflips and the unicycle ride, they are a major success.

 After the show, Polly gives Snoopy and Fifi the good news that they are officially the stars of the circus.
 However, her boss feels their colors do not fit and wants them both dyed pink.
 She first wrestles Snoopy into a large vat of food coloring, and after he is completely pink, she goes to do the same to Fifi, but Snoopy jumps between them growling menacingly at her.
 After Polly shows no fear and tells him basically to get out of her way, Snoopy attacks her and wrestles her into the food coloring until she too is all pink, then jumps out and runs away, taking Fifi with him to the bus stop to return home, but Fifi decides to go back to the circus, then Snoopy sadly boards the bus and returns to Charlie Brown.

 Back home, Charlie Brown is awakened by the shower running because Snoopy is washing the pink food coloring off him.
 Charlie Brown sees him exiting the bathroom but says nothing.
 Snoopy then makes himself some dinner, still crying over being heartbroken from Fifi.
 Then he realizes that the circus is her life and his home is his life, and he retreats to his doghouse.
 Upon seeing what Lucy did to it, he rips up the sign and tears the boards off the house.
 He goes to bed after illuminating a big blinking neon sign which reads "Hugo The Great".